Your shopping cart is empty!

-You may not be familiar with the term colloidal humus.
-In this blog we discuss what it is, why is it important, how to make more of it (humification process) and how to use it to improve your soil and plant container mixes.
-We also define how it differs to compost and is related to soil humus.
+You may not be familiar with the term soil colloidal humus.
+In this blog we discuss what it is, why is it important, how to make more of it (humification process), and how to use it to improve your soil and plant container mixes.
+We also define how it differs to compost and why it is vital to soil fertility and soil health.

 A brown-black coloured material that is found in compost and soils.
 It is vital to soil due to the following properties: